mshetairy/CICD-Project3/README.md

   10. Only deploy on pushed to `master` branch.
 [SCREENSHOT10]
   11. Provide a screenshot of a graph of your EC2 instance including available memory, available disk space, and CPU usage.
 [SCREENSHOT11]
   12. Provide a screenshot of an alert that was sent by Prometheus.
 [SCREENSHOT12]

-- Your presentation should be in PDF format named "presentation.pdf" and should be included in your code repository root folder.

 ### Built With